-The California Chamber of Commerce and the organizations listed below SUPPORT IF AMENDED AB 5 (Gonzalez).
-As recently amended on May 24, 2019, AB 5 exempts doctors, insurance agents, securities brokers, direct sellers, realtors, barbers, hair stylists, and listed professionals with degrees/licensing, including lawyers, accountants, engineers, architects, marketing, and human resources from the application of the Dynamex Operations West v.
-Superior Court ("Dynamex").
+The California Chamber of Commerce and the organizations listed below SUPPORT IF AMENDED AB 5 (Gonzalez), which exempts certain industries/professions (doctors, insurance agents, securities brokers, and direct sellers) from the application of the Dynamex Operations West v.
+Superior Court ("Dynamex") decision.
 While we appreciate the recognition in AB 5 that the Dynamex decision is not one size fits all and agree the professions identified should be exempted under AB 5, the Legislature should not stop with selecting just a few professions and not others similarly situated.
 Accordingly, we are seeking additional amendments that provide a more progressive and holistic approach to the application of Dynamex that reflects today's modern workforce, as set forth below.